-Jeera Rice/Cumin Rice, is a popular Indian side dish where rice is cooked with aromatic cumin seeds.
+Jeera Rice or Cumin Rice, is a popular Indian side dish where rice is cooked with aromatic cumin seeds.
 It is traditionally cooked with long grain Basmati Rice, which is a long grained rice known for it’s sweet aroma and a slight nutty flavor.
 It is the perfect accompaniment to most Indian lentils and curries.
 This simple yet versatile rice dish is the base of many great dishes like Jeera Pulao (Cumin Pilaf with sautéed onions) and Vegetable Pulao (Rice Pilaf with chopped vegetables).

 Varieties of Basmati Rice

 Basmati Rice comes in many varieties.
 I like using Tilda Basmati Rice, or, Kohinoor Basmati Rice XL.
 Both have extra long rice kernels, which I love!
 Cooking times of Basmati rice and water-to-rice ratio can differ depending on: